Sarayu-NSK/Used-Car-Price-Prediction-Using-ML-With-Interface/README.md

 facilities and applications to get an appropriate price for one’s car.
 Now we use this application to get an estimate value of the car.

-Proposed System
+Proposed System:-

-Null Hypothesis
+Null Hypothesis:

 Even though the magnitude of over-fitting has been reduced, Regression trees still suffer from overfitting even after Pruning.
 This leads to our following hypothesis.
 Hypothesis: Multiple and Lasso Regressions are better at predicting price than the Regression Tree.

-Training and Testing Data
+Training and Testing Data:

 The data is split into training (70% - 563 records) and testing (30% - 241 records) data
 sets through random sampling (seed was set to 2786).

-Linear Regression
+Linear Regression:

 In statistics, linear regression is a linear approach for modelling the relationship between a scalar response and one or more explanatory variables (also known as dependent and